aumlette-lab/procreate-brush-decoder/README.md

 Then open [http://localhost:3000](http://localhost:3000).

-### 4. Load a `.brush` file
+### 4. Load `.brush` files

-* Upload a Procreate brush or plist file.
+* Upload one or two Procreate brushes or plist files.
-* The viewer will decode and display its settings.
+* Use the view toggle to inspect File A, File B, or a side‑by‑side comparison of settings that differ.
+* Filter by panel, search across setting names/paths, and export the decoded results.

 ## Tech Stack